Colorado Trail: Colorado Trail Foundation

-The Colorado Trail Foundation, based in Golden, Colorado, is a nonprofit organization that operates and maintains the Colorado Trail.
+The Colorado Trail Foundation, based in Poncha Springs, Colorado, is a nonprofit organization that operates and maintains the Colorado Trail.
 Assisted by 600 volunteers and 3,000 donors each year, the CTF maintains over 500 miles of trail.
 Each summer, its trail crews work for about 12 weeks and six weekends clearing trees, working on erosion controls, and maintaining signage along the trail.
 The trail crews work on major projects that are beyond the scope of its sister "Adopt-A-Trail" program.
 That program lets interested volunteers "adopt" one of 78 maintenance sections along the trail, each averaging about eight miles long.

 Every summer, the CTF offers week-long supported treks on the Trail, providing hikers with guides and the services of the trekking staff.

 The Foundation maintains an extensive web site with information about the trail, and publishes a series of books and trail guides for hikers.